Move over, Copenhagen, Aarhus is here to stay!

 On the very top of the roof, about 25 meters above “Strøget”, you can step out on a glass platform.
 Check it out even if you’re scared of heights, the views are amazing and it’s so cool to people watch from above.

 Well, that was my picks for the top ten things to do in Aarhus.
-Stay tuned for some cool day trips, all within one hour of the city.
+Now, remember to check out these 3 cool day trips, all within one hour of the city.

 Have you ever been to Aarhus?